 Retinoblastoma (RB) is the most common intraocular malignancy in children.
-It is a life threatening condition but is potentially curable.
-RB can be hereditary or non hereditary, unilateral or bilateral (unilateral retinoblastoma, bilateral retinoblastoma, see these terms).
+It is a life threatening neoplasia but is potentially curable.
+RB can be hereditary or non hereditary, unilateral or bilateral.

 RB has an incidence of approximately 1/15-20,000 in Europe.

 RB manifests most often in young children (90% of cases <3 years old).
 Early clinical signs are leukocoria and strabismus.
 RB is most often painless and children rarely complain of visual impairment despite its rapid progression towards loss of vision in the affected eye.
+Macular involvement is dictated by tumor location and size at diagnosis.
 Other rare signs include hypopyon, vitreous hemorrhage, non rhegmatogenous retinal detachment, neovascular glaucoma and orbital cellulitis.
-In later stages, rarely seen in high income countries (HIC), intracranial dissemination and hematagenous metastasis, mainly to bones and bone marrow are observed and are life-threatening.
+In later stages, rarely seen in high income countries (HIC), intracranial dissemination and hematagenous metastasis, mainly to bones are observed and are life-threatening.
 Most retinoblastomas (60%) are unilateral.
 Hereditary RB refers to those that arise due to a genetic predisposition (irrespective of family history); patients usually have a bilateral disease and are at increased risk to develop secondary tumors mainly sarcoma but also, pineoblastoma (see this term)/supra-sellar tumor (both named ''trilateral retinoblastoma''), glial tumor (see this term), melanoma and carcinoma.

 RB is caused by inactivating mutations of both alleles of RB1 (13q14) with a high (90%) penetrance (RB risk) in most mutations.
 Some mutations have a low penetrance (asymptomatic carriers or unilateral RB).
 Monosomy 13q14 (see this term) also causes RB.

 Diagnosis is mainly clinical: Indirect ophthalmoscopy supported by fundal photography.
 Orbital ultrasound delineates intraocular tumor and usually shows calcification.
 MRI imaging is used to evaluate intra / extraocular and intracranial extension.
-Lumbar puncture and bone marrow staging should be performed only in patients at risk of extra-ocular metastases.
-Genetic testing needs to be performed in all patients and their families.
+Tumor staging (i.e. bone marrow examination, lumbar puncture and/or radionuclide bone scan) should be performed only in patients at risk of extra-ocular metastases.

 Differential diagnoses, particularly in unilateral cases, include anterior chamber or lens abnormalities especially PHPV (persistence of hyperplastic vitreous), toxocariasis, X-linked retinoschisis, uveitis, medulloepithelioma, von Hippel disease, Norrie disease, retinopathy of prematurity and Coats disease (the most difficult differential diagnosis) (see these terms).